sonatype/docker-nexus/README.md

 ## Notes

-* Installation of Nexus Professional is to `/opt/sonatype/nexus`.
+* Installation of Nexus is to `/opt/sonatype/nexus`.
 Notably:
   `/opt/sonatype/nexus-pro/conf/nexus.properties` is the properties file, which sets the context path to "/".